 - In the bowl of an electric mixer, beat melted vegetable shortening and sugar until combined, about 2-3 minutes.

-- Mix in the egg and egg yolk, water, and lemon extract.
+Mix in the egg and egg yolk, water, and lemon extract or lemon juice and zest.

 - Reduce speed of mixer and slowly add dry ingredients until just combined.
 Overmixing will produce a less tender cookie.